It’s Defensible Space Season in Tahoe Donner — Now What?

 - You will need your access code to view the report, which will be provided to you once the inspection is completed.

-- Once you receive that report, there is a 45-day window to get in compliance.
+- Once you receive that report, there is a 45-day window to bring your property into compliance.

 Step 2: The Clean-Up